RaVeR76/My-Vinyl-Answer/README.md

 Finally, I had to put the Javascript for Caps Lock function on each password page because when it was in my main js file, it conflicted with the users vinyl collapsible but this was a bug which I'll talk about in the bugs section.

 * **Test**
+I have logged in with various fake users and my test users registered too.
+If a username already exists it tells them and if the user data doesn't match the specific criteria then it alerts them.
+If the user has Caps Lock On when inputting their password, it tells them.
+The user account is created when all the criteria is met and the user is redirected to their personal profile page.
+To be honest the Profile pic worked most of the time but sometimes it didn't but I know it's to do with the copy url link the user makes.
+The user gets a Big Happy Smiley Face anyways, so who's complaining .... gotta love a default image :)

 * **Result**
+Sign up form works really well and as planned.
+The users personal information is stored safely in the MongoDB Users Collection and then retrieved for displaying on their profile page.
+Validation and minimum / maximum lengths keeps the data limited and everything in check.
+The form looks aesthetically pleasing and easily understandable.
+A flash message also appears to welcome the user after sign up.

 * **Verdict**
+Let's face facts it's not gonna win **Best Form Design Of The Year** at the International Coding Awards but I am so happy with it.
+I love the vibrant blue which blends in with the blue from the background image (because I stole the blue from the image ha ha).
+It's easy to fill in and the users data gets stored correctly.